Screensaver

 - Clock — shows a large drifting clock at reduced brightness (the default).
 The clock repositions itself periodically to prevent burn-in.

 - Display Off — switches to a black screen and turns the backlight off completely.
+While the backlight is off, EspControl can exercise the LCD pixels in the background to reduce burn-in risk; this should not be visible.

 When Screen Dimmed is selected, set Dimmed Screen Brightness.
 When Clock is selected, set separate Daytime Clock Brightness and Nighttime Clock Brightness values.
 Clock brightness uses the same sunrise and sunset calculation as the main screen brightness.